dalenguyen/DaleCMS/readme.md

 ## DaleCMS Version 1.1.0

+* The Admin front-end is based on [Ace Admin](https://github.com/bopoda/ace)
 * Ability to create a simple post
+* Add Categories to a post
 * Simple User Management system

 ## Security Vulnerabilities

-If you discover a security vulnerability within DaleCMS, please send an e-mail to Dale Nguyen at dungnq@itbox4vn.com.
+If you discover a security vulnerability within DaleCMS, please send an e-mail to [Dale Nguyen](dungnq@itbox4vn.com).
 All security vulnerabilities will be promptly addressed.

 ## License